magnusrodseth/complete-sql-mastery/README.md

 FROM invoices
 ```

-What if we want to create a summary **per client**?
+What if we want to create a summary **per client**, i.e. partitioning our rows?
 We need to group the data!

 ```sql
 `SELECT client_id, SUM(invoice_total) AS total_sales